tatsiak/feed-killer/README.md

 # yt-helper
-Firefox extension that removes distracting elements from youtube pages
+Browser extension that removes distracting elements from youtube pages.

+Works on both Firefox and Chrome.